thomaspinckney3/cs4501/Project2.md

 As a reminder, some things that need to be executed by the docker-compose.yml:

-- Run makemigrations (I strongly discourage you from committing your migration files.
-Why?
-Come to office hours and we can discuss!)
 - Run migrate
 - Load fixtures
 - Start the wsgi server